sparkflows/sparkflows-docs/docs/installation-upgrading/configuring-https-fire.rst

     Enter key password for <sparkflows>
             (RETURN if same as keystore password): Press the return key or Type and note down the password

-Copy the keystore into Fire project
+Copy the keystore into the Fire installation directory
 ----------------------------------------------

 Copy the generated ``keystore.jks`` file into the ``conf`` folder of your installation.